arifszn/memeDB/README.md

 ## Support

-Show your ❤️ and support by giving a ⭐ on <a href="https://github.com/arifszn/memeDB">Github</a>.
+Show your ❤️ and support by giving a ⭐.

 ## License